About the author

 With the release of the Commercial MOA, we now know the changes are nominal, with adjustments focused primarily on wages and PH&W contributions.

-• No immediate operational changes until ratification is complete.
-However, the Commercial MOA confirms that scale wages will increase by 4% in year one, 3.5% in year two, and 3% in year three, and PH&W contributions to the IATSE National Benefit Fund will increase by $5 each year of the contract.
-These changes are set to take effect on October 29, 2025.
+• The Commercial MOA confirms that scale wages will increase by 4% in year one, 3.5% in year two, and 3% in year three, and PH&W contributions to the IATSE National Benefit Fund will increase by $5 each year of the contract.
+These changes went into effect as of October 30, 2025.

-• Effective dates come after ratification notice.
-CPA: New terms, including the wage and PH&W increases, will become effective on October 29, 2025.
-PWA: New terms become effective 60 days after written notice of ratification, though details on Local 111 are still pending.
+• CPA: New terms, including the wage and PH&W increases, went into effect as of October 30, 2025.
+PWA: New terms become effective 60 days after written notice of ratification.

 • Configuration & guidance: Wrapbook will both make sure all affected payrolls are processed accurately from the effective date going forward and update the Commercial Union PHW fringe guide.
 We will also ensure that the updated scale rates and PH&W contributions are reflected in payroll and reporting.